-These Dash diets are all based on very similar principles, just slightly altered to achieve health goals on an individual basis.
+The above Dash diets all follow very similar principles.
+However, there are variations in the principles that cater to health goals on an individual basis.

 The dash diet plan is actually very similar to the Mediterranean diet and is a heart-healthy diet for life.
-The original version is based around eating foods from the following healthy choices:-
+Healthy foods from the original version of the Dash diet include:-

 Fruits and Vegetables in Abundance